jbcodeforce/spark-studies/docs/index.md

 * It provides a cluster with a manager node and executor nodes.
 It can scale horizontally by adding executor nodes.
 * Spark includes libraries for SQL and structured data (Spark SQL), machine learning (MLlib), stream processing (Spark Streaming and the newer Structured Streaming), and graph analytics (GraphX)
 * It supports large-scale machine learning using iterative algorithms that need to make multiple passes over the data.
 * It uses a directed acyclic graph, or DAG, to define the workflow to perform on the executor nodes.
 It is optimized by a DAG engine.
+Developers write code to will be mapped to DAG.
-* Spark main data element id the  is Resilient Distributed Dataset (RDD), and its newest version the **Dataset**.
-It is the abstraction to manage distribed data in spark cluster.
+* Spark main data element is the Resilient Distributed Dataset (RDD), or its newest version: the **Dataset**.
+It is the abstraction to manage distributed data in spark cluster.
-* It is written in Scala, and it is recommended to develop spark apps with scala, even if Python is a viable soluton for POC and prototype.
+* It is written in [Scala](scala_summary.md), and it is recommended to develop spark apps with Scala, even if Python is a viable soluton for POC and prototype.
 * It is fast, 100x faster than hadoop Map Reduce.

 ## Architecture